Who among the widows in the Bible do you know the stories?

 But, on a bigger picture, we’ve seen how persistent she was in fighting for her right as a daughter-in-law and how loyal she was to her family.

-And despite that shameful event, God has been gracious that she became part of Jesus’ genealogy.
+And despite that shameful event, God has been gracious in that she became part of Jesus’ genealogy.

 Therefore, Tamar’s story teaches us persistence and loyalty.